nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `complete [INDEX] [d/APPOINTMENT_DATE]`

-- **Either an index or appointment date must be provided** for command to execute.
+- Either an **index or appointment date** must be provided for command to execute, but **not both**.
 - If user inputs an `INDEX`, command will complete appointment with the person at the specified `INDEX`.
-The index refers to the index number shown in **Contacts list**.
+The index refers to the index number shown in the **Contacts list**.
-- If user inputs an `APPOINTMENT_DATE`, command will complete all appointments in address book that have a date matching the one input by user.
-This is to allow the user to clear all his/her appointments finished throughout the entire day quickly.
+- If user inputs an `APPOINTMENT_DATE`, the command will complete all appointments in address book that have a date matching the one input by user.
+This can allow the user to clear all his/her appointments finished throughout the entire day quickly.

 <div markdown="span" class="alert alert-primary">:information_source:
 **Note** that an appointment's date is considered to be a match with user's input `APPOINTMENT_DATE` if the year, month and day are the same.
 Time of the appointment does not matter in this command.